arc53/DocsGPT/CONTRIBUTING.md

       git clone https://github.com/<your-github-username>/DocsGPT.git
       '''

-3. **Keep your in Sync:**
+3. **Keep your Fork in Sync:**
-   - Before you make any changes, make sure that your fork is in sync to avoid merge conflicts.
+   - Before you make any changes, make sure that your fork is in sync to avoid merge conflicts using:
    '''shell
    git remote add upstream https://github.com/arc53/DocsGPT.git git pull upstream master
    '''

 4. **Create and Switch to a New Branch:**
    - Create a new branch for your contribution using:
      ```shell